oroinc/documentation/commerce/user_guide/products/create/create_complex.rst

 #.
 Review translation rules for a product name, URL slug, description and short description.

-   To enter a translation manually, click |IcTranslate|, clear the **Use <parent translation>** check box next to the required language, and provide your version of the translation.
+   To enter a translation manually, click |IcTranslations|, clear the **Use <parent translation>** check box next to the required language, and provide your version of the translation.

    .. image:: /user_guide/img/products/products/ProductsCreateTranslation.png
       :class: with-border